cronomantic/ChooseYourDestiny/MANUAL_en.md

 ### CHOOSE

 Stops execution and allows the player to select one of the options currently on the screen.
 It will jump to the label indicated in the corresponding option.
 Selection is made with the keys **O** and **P** for "horizontal scrolling" and **Q** and **A** for vertical scrolling.
+The corresponding Kempston joystick directions can also be used.
 When the keys are pressed, a pointer moves over the list of options, incrementing or decrementing according to the current configuration of the pointer (see [MENUCONFIG](#menuconfig-varexpression-varexpression)).
-By default, only vertical scrolling is configured with the keys **Q** and **A**.
+By default, only vertical scrolling is configured with the keys **Q** and **A**, or **up** and **down** on the Kempston joystick.
 It is the user's responsibility to place the option points on the screen in a way that is coherent with the configured menu movement.

 Remember that if you clear the screen before this command, you will lose the options and a system error will be given.